 Comprehensive and easy to ingest August 12, 2015 By Christopher Green

 This book covered all the major areas of shame and codependent behavior and kept the focus on the reader.
 It provided comforting statements, practical exercises, and a tremendous amount of insight.
 If you read just one book on codependency this could be it.

-I have read many books on self esteem and shyness.
-Even though I suffer(ed) from self esteem and social anxiety issues, the books just didn’t connect with me…I started reading this book and immediately I felt a very strong connection with what Darlene was writing about on shame and codependency.
+I have read many books on self-esteem and shyness.
+Even though I suffer(ed) from self-esteem and social anxiety issues, the books just didn’t connect with me…I started reading this book and immediately I felt a very strong connection with what Darlene was writing about on shame and codependency.
 I was made to know that codependent relationships can be substance abuser/rescuer OR accommodator/taker.
 That was me, I was the accommodator (Mr. Nice Guy).
-This thrusted my journey on healing my ailment of self hatred and shame.
+This thrust my journey on healing my ailment of self-hatred and shame.
 This book is very well written and straight forward.

 Excellent, clear, precise…shows how codependency is a consequence of abuse and the toxic shame it causes and how to easily and effectively address it.
 Full of Darlene’s awesome and practical tips, lesson, and tools one can use immediately! ~Evelyn Ryan, Author